carsonfarmer/hypt/README.md

-# hypt
+# HyPT: Hierarchical Prism Trees in Python

-Python package for Hierarchical Prism Trees
+This is the future home of HyPT.
+For now, you can sit and wait for something to appear here, or you can email me with questions :)